symfony/symfony-docs/cookbook/security/voters_data_permission.rst

                     break;

                 default:
-                    // otherwise throw an exception
-                    throw new PreconditionFailedHttpException('The Attribute "'.$attribute.'"" was not found.')
+                    // otherwise throw an exception, which will break the request throw new PreconditionFailedHttpException('The Attribute "'.$attribute.'" was not found.')
             }

         }